dreibh/simproctc/README.md

 * _fragmenterScenario.sourcePayloadSize_
 * _fragmenterScenario.sourceInterarrivalTime_

-An example simulation for this model is defined in <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R">test1.R</a></tt>: for each parameter of the model, the list _simulationConfigurations_ contains a list with the parameter name as first element and its value(s) as further elements.
+An example simulation for this model is defined in [`test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R): for each parameter of the model, the list _simulationConfigurations_ contains a list with the parameter name as first element and its value(s) as further elements.
 For example, ```list("sourcePayloadSize", 1000, 2500)``` means that the parameter _sourcePayloadSize_ should be used with the values 1000&nbsp;bytes and 2500&nbsp;bytes.
 For each parameter combination, a separate run will be created.
 Furthermore, the variable _simulationRuns_ specifies how many different seeds should be used.
 That is, for ```simulationRuns=3```, runs for each parameter combinations are created with 3&nbsp;different seeds (i.e.&nbsp;tripling the number of runs!).

-The actual output of <tt>.ini</tt> files is realized in <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/simulate-version1.R">simulate-version1.R</a></tt>.
+The actual output of `.ini` files is realized in [`simulate-version1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/simulate-version1.R).
 Take a look over this file first, it should be quite self-explaining!
 In the function ```demoWriteParameterSection()```, the actual lines for the parameters above are written for each simulation run. _simCreatorAdditionalActiveVariables_ defines for which variables a table row should always be written.
-For example, if you always use ```cellHeaderSize=4```, the <tt>createsummary</tt> tool would omit this parameter in the output table, because it always has the same value.
+For example, if you always use ```cellHeaderSize=4```, the `createsummary` tool would omit this parameter in the output table, because it always has the same value.
 Since it may be useful for your post-processing, you can add it to _simCreatorAdditionalActiveVariables_.
 Note, that _simCreatorWriteParameterSection_ is set to _demoWriteParameterSection_.
-In the generic <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/simulation.R">simulation.R</a></tt> script, always the names <em>simCreator&#42;</em> instead of <em>demo&#42;</em> are used.
+In the generic [`simulation.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/simulation.R) script, always the names <em>simCreator&#42;</em> instead of <em>demo&#42;</em> are used.
 In order to be model-independent, it is necessary to set these variables to the actual model-dependent functions in simulate-version1.R!
 When you adapt the tool-chain to you own model, you only have to create your own <tt>simulation-version<em>X</em>.R</tt> script and leave the other scripts unmodified.

-The variables _distributionPool_ and _distributionProcs_ in <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R">test1.R</a></tt> are used to control the request distribution.
+The variables _distributionPool_ and _distributionProcs_ in [`test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R) are used to control the request distribution.
 They will be explained later.
 For now, make sure that _distributionProcs_ is set to&nbsp;0!
 This setting means that all runs are processed on the local machine.

-Now, in order to perform the simulation defined in <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R">test1.R</a></tt>, simply execute <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R">test1.R</a></tt> using R:
+Now, in order to perform the simulation defined in [`test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R), simply execute [`test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R) using R:

 ```bash
 R --vanilla < test1.R
 ```

-The script will now create an <tt>.ini</tt> file for each run and a <tt>Makefile</tt> containing all runs.
-Finally, <tt>make</tt> will be called to process the created <tt>Makefile</tt>. <tt>make</tt> will already be called with the <tt>-j</tt> parameter corresponding to your number of CPUs/cores, so that it fully utilises the computation power of your machine.
+The script will now create an `.ini` file for each run and a `Makefile` containing all runs.
+Finally, `make` will be called to process the created `Makefile`. `make` will already be called with the `-j` parameter corresponding to your number of CPUs/cores, so that it fully utilises the computation power of your machine.
 You can observe the progress of the simulation processing by monitoring the log file:

 ```bash
 tail -f test1/make.log